 Notice I said nothing about weight loss.
 How much we weigh tells us nothing about our health.
-If you’re interested in more information on Health At Every Size®, I wrote a blog post on it or you can go directly to their website for tons of resources.
+If you’re interested in more information on Health At Every Size®, I wrote a blog post on it or you can go directly to Association for Size Diversity and Health for tons of resources.

 Final Tips on Pursuing Movement for Wellness

 - Focus on what movement adds to your life: endorphin rush, stress relief, being with friends, sleep aid, etc. (Scroll up for all the amazing benefits of movement!)

 - Avoid trigger phrases like exercise as punishment, exercise to burn calories, exercise to burn off food or earn food later.

 - Avoid instructors who mention these trigger words and phrases.
 If you hear these phrases, perhaps let the instructor know how it made you feel or email the manager of the studio.
 You are not being rude, you’re just passing on valuable information!
 This is how we slowly change culture...